JuliaLabs/Cassette.jl/docs/Cassette.md

 mechanism**:

-- *New subtypes must implement an informal/unchecked interface of their supertype, regardless of the interface's (ir)relevance to the desired contextual transformation.* This problem is evident when defining a new subtype requires implementing complex conversion/promotion rules.
-These rules can rely on [subtle, unchecked behaviors](https://github.com/JuliaLang/julia/issues/17559), and the required method overloads are not always evident given only a supertype.
+- *New subtypes must implement an informal/unchecked interface of their supertype, regardless of the interface's (ir)relevance to the desired contextual transformation.* For instance, this problem is evident when defining a new subtype requires implementing complex conversion/promotion rules.
+These rules can exhibit and depend on [subtle behaviors](https://github.com/JuliaLang/julia/issues/17559), and the required method overloads are not always evident given only a supertype.
 For a real-world example, see [ForwardDiff's `Dual` number implementation](https://github.com/JuliaDiff/ForwardDiff.jl/blob/dd692d2f5c8014167a4d85c31d10d834361887fb/src/dual.jl#L306).